rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		columns if no list is given.

 	<pathName> column squeeze ?<list-of-columnDesc>?
-		Squeeze all specified columns until all columns wil fit the visible width (excluding the needed width for the header).
+		Squeeze all specified columns until all columns will fit the visible width (excluding the needed width for the header).
 The list may be empty.
 Assume all columns if no list is given.